CarlKho-Minerva/24SUM_Django-Learn/readme.md

 Django has its own way of specifying SQL statements and WHERE clauses.

 To make specific where clauses in Django, use "Field lookups".

+____
+**Collecting Static Files**

+Mostly for styling man.
+Since we did some changes in the static mystyles.css file, we have to run the collectstatic command to make the changes take effect: